-The Audit Committee comprises 5 members of the Corporation (excluding the Principal as the Accounting Officer, and Chair of the Corporation).
-Membership includes a co-opted finance/audit specialist.
-The committee operates in accordance with written terms of reference approved by the Corporation.
+The Audit Committee comprises five members of the Corporation (excluding the Principal as the Accounting Officer, and Chair of the Corporation).
+Membership includes co-opted finance/audit specialists.
+The Committee operated in accordance with written terms of reference approved by the Corporation.

-The Audit Committee meets on a termly basis and provides a forum for reporting by the College's internal and external auditors, who have access to the Committee for independent discussion, without the presence of College management.
+The Audit Committee meets on a termly basis (2021: 3 meetings, 100% attendance of membership) and provides a forum for reporting by the College's internal and external auditors, who have access to the Committee for independent discussion, without the presence of the College management.
 The Committee also receives and considers reports from the main FE funding bodies as they affect the College's business.